 this long-stroke single-cylinder engine is in the same state of tune as the highness CB350s engine.
 And Honda hasn’t even tinkered with the internal gearing or the final drive ratio.
 This means you’ve got the same tall gearing, and it comes as no surprise that the performance is closely matched.

-Despite the RS weighing 2 kilograms less than the highness the fuel economy however is marginally better with the CB350 RS.
-Managing to squeeze about 1.5 KPL more in the city and on the highway and total of Mileage 35 Km/l.
+Despite the RS weighing 2 kilograms less than the highness the fuel economy however is marginally better than the CB350 RS.
+Managing to squeeze about 1.5 KPL more in the city and on the highway and a total of Mileage 35 Km/l.
 But that could simply be down to the time of the day and bearing traffic conditions.

 The tall gearing suits the sporty intent of this motorcycle.
 In fact with the way you’re seated you get into this frame of mind that you want to ride in a sporty manner.
 So you don’t mind shifting gears constantly to stay in the powerband.
 In fact, given its smooth engine and the slipper clutch, it only adds to the driving experience.

-You also won’t mind this counter-balanced engines label at high speeds.
+You also won’t mind this counter-balanced engine label at high speeds.
 That said, a little more top-end performance would have been nice.
 And the tall gearing still compromises the drive on uphill sections.
 One of the probable ways of solving this issue could be altering the gearing by fitting a slightly larger sprocket at the rear.